markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 Before starting to process the rendition, check to ensure all the parameters are valid and supported in the context of this worker:

-+ Ensure the rendition intruction parameters for `size`, `contrast`, and `brightness` are valid.
++ Ensure the rendition instruction parameters for `size`, `contrast`, and `brightness` are valid.
 If not, throw a custom error `RenditionInstructionsError`.
     + We can define this custom class, that extends `ClientError`, at the bottom of this file.
 The use of a specific, custom error will be useful when [writing tests](../test-debug/test.md) for our worker.

 Note these provided error types must also be imported in order to be used.